openvinotoolkit/openvino/src/plugins/auto/docs/integration.md

 # AUTO Plugin Integration

-## How to integrate the new hardware plugin
+## How to integrate a new hardware plugin

 TBD-100527